asd-xiv/eslint-config/README.md

 Sublime Text 3 plugin to auto-format your javascript code according to the ESLint configuration files you already have.

-While using the plugin with `eslint` you will notice a bit of delay when formatting.
+While using the plugin with `eslint` you will notice a delay when formatting.
 This is because of the node startup time on each lint.
-You [can configure it](https://github.com/TheSavior/ESLint-Formatter#performance) to use [`eslint_d`](https://github.com/mantoni/eslint_d.js) which starts a server in the background and interfaces `eslint`, making the linting (and fixing) almost instant.
+You [can configure it](https://github.com/TheSavior/ESLint-Formatter#performance) to use [`eslint_d`](https://github.com/mantoni/eslint_d.js) which starts a server in the background and interfaces `eslint`, making the formatting almost instant (there's still the .

 ### Watch npm script